mirima2/other_products_guidelines/docs/source/field_contact_group.rst

 **Usage Instruction**

-This element is used for providing information about the contact group for the software.
+This element is used for providing information about the contact group for the research product.
 The contributorType must be set to the datacite term "ContactGroup".
 The group name can be specified in the field givenName

 **Example**